virtool/virtool-website/content/docs/developer/api_otus.md

 Edit an existing virus by changing its name, abbreviation, or schema.

 Virus names and abbreviations must be unique within the database.
-Requesting a name or abbreviation that is already in use will result in a ``409 Conflict``.
+Requesting a name or abbreviation that is already in use will result in a {{< inline-status 409 >}}.
 Uniqueness tests for virus names are **case-insensitive**.

 {{< endpoint "PATCH" "/api/otus/:id" >}}